The National Parkinson Foundation Removes Barriers to Expert Parkinson’s Care Through Telemedicine

 MIAMI, FL—The National Parkinson Foundation (NPF) announced today that the Connect.Parkinson national research study, comparing telemedicine care delivered to remote patients from a Parkinson’s disease center of excellence to community-based care for Parkinson’s disease, has achieved its enrollment target.
 The 200 enrolled participants with Parkinson’s from across the country will be randomly assigned to continue their usual care, or to continue their usual care and see a Parkinson’s expert via Internet video calls over the course of one year.

 Connect.Parkinson is conducted by the University of Rochester, in collaboration with NPF, and is supported through a Patient-Centered Outcomes Research Institute (PCORI) award.
-This is the first nation-wide randomized, controlled clinical trial of telemedicine for Parkinson’s and among the first national clinical trial of telemedicine that seeks to deliver care from a specialist to a patient directly in her home.
+This is the first nation-wide randomized, controlled A research study in humans that aims to test a new intervention – this could be a drug, surgery or therapy like exercise or diet guidelines – to make sure it is effective and safe. of telemedicine for Parkinson’s and among the first national clinical trial of telemedicine that seeks to deliver care from a specialist to a patient directly in her home.
 Through NPF’s Centers of Excellence network, Peter Schmidt, PhD, Senior Vice President and Chief Mission Officer was able to provide a national network of expert care for the study.

 “Expert Parkinson’s care has the potential to save 7,000 lives each year.
 However, for many patients today, access to expert care is difficult and time consuming.
 We are working to change the paradigm and demonstrate that the highest quality care can be delivered anywhere,” said Dr. Schmidt.